tanaytejush/Multi-Tenant-E-Commerce-Platform-/README.md

     )
 ```

-### Data Isolation Guarantees
+### Data Isolation

+The data is isolated at multiple levels:
-1. **Query-Level Isolation**: All database queries are automatically filtered by tenant
+- Database queries are filtered by tenant automatically
-2. **Permission-Level Isolation**: Custom permissions ensure users can only access their tenant's data
+- Permissions check that users can only access their own tenant's data
-3. **Creation-Level Isolation**: New objects are automatically assigned to the user's tenant
+- New objects get assigned to the user's tenant
-4. **Token-Level Isolation**: JWT tokens include tenant_id, preventing cross-tenant access
+- JWT tokens include the tenant_id to prevent any cross-tenant access

 ## Role-Based Access Control

-### Implementation
+### How Permissions Work

-Role-based access is implemented through:

-1. **Custom Permission Classes** (`core/permissions.py`):
+There are custom permission classes in `core/permissions.py`:
-   - `IsTenantUser`: Ensures user belongs to a tenant
+- `IsTenantUser` - checks that the user belongs to a tenant
-   - `IsStoreOwner`: Only store owners
+- `IsStoreOwner` - only allows store owners
-   - `IsStoreOwnerOrStaff`: Store owners and staff
+- `IsStoreOwnerOrStaff` - allows both store owners and staff
-   - `TenantProductPermission`: Role-specific product access
+- `TenantProductPermission` - handles product access based on role
-   - `TenantOrderPermission`: Role-specific order access
+- `TenantOrderPermission` - handles order access based on role

-2. **View-Level Permissions**:
-   - Applied as `permission_classes` on ViewSets
-   - Evaluated before any query execution
-   - Provide both object-level and view-level checks

-3. **JWT Token Claims**:
-   - Role is embedded in JWT token
-   - Available on every authenticated request
-   - Used by permission classes to make decisions
+These permissions are applied to the ViewSets using `permission_classes`.
+They check permissions before any database queries run, at both the view level and object level.

+The user's role is stored in the JWT token, so it's available on every request.
+The permission classes use this to decide what the user can and can't do.

 ### Permission Matrix